Jack-Anstey/fabric-example-mod/README.md

 installations of Fabric are working properly.
 Includes a "basic" and "complex" item as examples with textures and names.

+This branch has fully completed mods and a completed folder structure.
+I wanted folks to be able to make mods on their own too which is why this is a seperate branch.

 ## Setup
 For setup, check out the [Wiki](https://fabricmc.net/wiki/tutorial:setup) and follow the steps for your particular IDE.
 I reccomend IntelliJ as that is where this code is written and executed.